 - Communication about your application is done electronically through the service.

 - Updated application status in real time in your WIPO account overview.

 - The service covers the entire registration process.

 Processing time in each country may vary, but is not normally longer than 18 months.
 If the trademark is not rejected within this period, it is considered registered in the country concerned.

 - It is easier and cheaper to submit one international application under the Madrid Protocol than to apply in each country separately.

 - You may broaden your international registration to include additional countries at a later date.

 What does it cost to apply via the Madrid Protocol?

-The Norwegian Industrial Property Office requires a clearance fee of NOK 800.
-The invoice must be paid by the due date, or we will consider the application as not filed.
+You pay a clearance fee of NOK 800 to the Norwegian Industrial Property Office.
+You must pay the invoice by the due date, or we will consider the application as not filed.

 In addition to the clearance fee you must also pay international application fees to WIPO.
 The amount depends partly on how many countries you have selected in your application and how many classes of goods and services you have applied for.
 You can calculate the fee by using the WIPO fee calculator.
 The amounts are in Swiss francs.